Manaraltamimi/project_6/README.md

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

 Libraries
-I use the Roles Role  library for
+I use the Role  library for managing addresses assigned to a Role.
-Role library for managing addresses assigned to a Role. ownable library for Defining  an owner for all the contracts.
+Ownable library for defining  an owner for all the contracts.

 IPFS
 We will not be using IPFS